commitd/docker-java-anacoda/README.md

-Combines openjdk 14 and Anaconda
+Combines JDK 17 and Anaconda